 (See Figure 2.)
 To check the built-in error of the machine use a dial indicator mounted in the spindle.
 Move the table under spindle with the Y-axis handwheel and note the error.
-This error will usually be around .001" to .002" (.05mm) in 3" (76mm).
-(Remember the components are not precision ground, they are precision milled.)
-When squaring the head this error should be accounted for.
-Remember you are squaring the head and spindle to base of the machine where the saddle travels, not the surface of the table itself.
-The head doesn't have to be square for this operation as long as you don't rotate the spindle since you are only checking for square in one direction.
-(NOTE: the illustrations show a Model 2000 mill base, but your upgraded mill is squared up in the same manner.)
+This error will usually be around .001" to .002" (.05mm) in

-FIGURE 2-Checking for built in error in the table travel along the Y-axis.
-The indicator is shown held in an end mill holder but could also be held in a drill chuck.
+FIGURE 2-Checking for built in error in the table travel along the Y-axis